emilyhasson/Analogical-Reasoning/README.md

 # Analogical Reasoning Detection Pipeline Documentation

 ## Overview
 This project is a tool for the detection of analogical reasoning in annual reports.
 It consists of a multi-step pipeline with accommodation for scanned document images via OCR and for Nexis Uni multi-document downloads, though any text documents can be used with proper accomodation and cleaning.
+The final output will be a dataset with GPT-detected analogies labeled as accurate or inaccurate.
+This data may be used as-is for analysis or used to fine-tune an LLM for more accurate analogy detection.

 ## Prerequisites
 - The pipeline is developed and tested on Windows 11 with Python 3.11.5.